 - 1. Marine Fuel Facilities (2SHB 3112) Funding is provided to implement Second Substitute House Bill 3112 (marine fuel facilities).
 The bill directs the Department to work with stakeholders to develop a report describing fueling practices and regulations for covered vessels and ships.
 (Oil Spill Prevention Account-State) - 2.
 Oil Spill Management (SHB 3020) Funding is provided to implement Substitute House Bill 3020 (oil spill management).
 The Department is required to adopt rules for ship refueling and bunkering, and transfers of oil between facilities and a tank vessel.
 (Oil Spill Prevention Account-State) - 3.
+Water Right Fees (HB 3202) This bill increases a variety of fees, by a factor of 13, that are collected by the Department and are paid in conjunction with permits required to withdraw water.
+In addition to increasing the amounts of these fees, the statutory amounts will be automatically increased by the state's fiscal growth factor. - 4.
 Vehicle Tires (ESHB 3054) Funding is provided to implement Engrossed Substitute House Bill 3054 (vehicle tire fee).
 The bill reinstates the \$1.00 per tire fee on the retail sale of new tires and expands the fee to used tires.
 Revenue collected by the Department of Revenue will be deposited into the Vehicle Tire Recycling Account-State, and shall be used to provide assistance to local governments to remove tires from illegal piles, for public education, to conduct product marketing studies for recycled tires, and for alternatives to land disposal and other activities.
-(Vehicle Tire Recycling Account-State) - 4.
+(Vehicle Tire Recycling Account-State) - 5.
 Electronic Products (ESHB 2488) - Funding is provided for the Department to establish a subcommittee under the Solid Waste Advisory Committee to evaluate pilot projects and to develop recommendations for a statewide system for collecting, recycling, and reusing electronic products, pursuant to Engrossed Substitute House Bill 2488 (electronic product management).
-(State Toxics Control Account-State, Local Toxics Control Account-State)